eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Launching JupyterHub

-The [configuration file](jupyterhub-config.py) provided in the demo has all the settings needed for using JupyterHub with our deployment.
+The [configuration file](jupyterhub-config.py) provided in this tutorial has all the settings needed for using JupyterHub with our deployment.
 Depending on the platform and Docker setup, you may need to adjust a few lines in the configuration to set the correct host IP address for the Docker bridge network.
 On most Linux systems, you can find this address with `ip addr show docker0`.
 It is typically `172.17.0.1`, which you can use to replace `host.docker.internal` in the configuration if the latter doesn't work.

 Now we can run JupyterHub with